nutanix/karbon-platform-services/how_to/data_sources/nats/README.md

 ### Litmus Edge

-The *nats* data interface also has the ability to integrate with Litmus LoopEdge and you can use the same interface to communicate with your PLC devices with minor adjustments.
+The NATS data interface can also be used to integrate with [Litmus Edge](https://litmus.io/litmus-edge/) to enable a wide range of [device and protocol data sources](https://litmus.io/litmus-edge/supported-devices/) with minor adjustments.
-The following YAML file is configured to connect with your LoopEdge.
+The following YAML file is configured to connect with Litmus Edge.

 **litmus.yaml**
 ```yaml